ericksonjoseph/treason-portal/replit.md

   - Reports: Collapsible menu with two sub-pages
     - Revenue Graph: Line chart analytics (`/reports/revenue-graph`)
     - Revenue Calendar: Calendar view analytics (`/reports/revenue-calendar`)
+  - Dark Mode Toggle: Moon/sun icon at bottom of sidebar to switch between light and dark themes (accessible from any page)
   - Sidebar can be toggled open/closed with hamburger menu
   - Reports menu can be expanded/collapsed with chevron indicator
   - Active page and sub-page are highlighted in the navigation